-- Try to eat sitting down at the table.
+- Try to eat while sitting down at the table.

-- Eat slowly and enjoy the smell, texture, and taste of your food.
+- Eat slowly and enjoy your food’s smell, texture, and taste.

-- Try not to watch television or other screens while you’re eating.
+- Try to avoid watching television or other screens while you’re eating.

-- Think about what foods will really nourish you and help you feel positive, energetic and motivated.
+- Think about what foods nourish you and help you feel positive, energetic, and motivated.

 - Listen to some relaxing music while you eat.

-- Take a moment to feel grateful and breath deeply before diving into the food.
+- Take a moment to feel grateful and breathe deeply before diving into the food.

-It can be difficult if you feel like you are replacing tobacco with food when you are trying to quit smoking.
+It can be difficult if you feel like you are replacing tobacco with food when trying to quit smoking.
 If you feel like this is the case, it might help to practice some mindfulness more generally.
-There are a number of free mindfulness tools available on the internet, for example: Free Mindfulness, UCLA’s free meditations, University of Massachusetts Mindfulness course.
+Many free mindfulness tools are available:

 Keep Healthy Snacks Nearby